oy6uns/blog/docs/features/Obsidian compatibility.md

 ---
-title: "Obsidian Compatibility"
+title: Obsidian Compatibility
-tags:
+tags: []
-  - feature/transformer
 ---

 Quartz was originally designed as a tool to publish Obsidian vaults as websites.
 Even as the scope of Quartz has widened over time, it hasn't lost the ability to seamlessly interoperate with Obsidian.